projectstorm/tornado/README.md

 * Double click to focus images in the center of the screen
 * Fullscreen toggle
 * Resize images on any corner
+* Initial widths are computed based on the average sizes of the other images
+* Lock mode to prevent editing, auto unlock on image paste

 ![](./images/screenshot1.png)
 ![](./images/screenshot2.png)